ma-ji/css/docs/schedule.md

 #### After class

 - Assignment 3: Gathering Literature in Your Field due upcoming Monday.
-- Group presentation slides and annotated bibliography on *concept representation* due in two weeks.
+- Group presentation slides and annotated bibliography on *Concept Representation* due in two weeks.

 ---